 Implant Breast Reconstruction

-The most common type of breast reconstruction is implant reconstruction.
-Following the mastectomy, there is a relative skin deficit.
-Because of this deficiency, implant reconstruction requires a period of time to stretch or expand the remaining skin.
+The most common type of breast reconstruction done in our country and in Dr. Hyman’s practice is the immediate implant based reconstruction.
 Dr. Joshua Hyman will place a tissue expander beneath the skin and pectoralis muscle.
 Through a small valve in the expander, sterile saline will be periodically injected to gradually fill the expander over several months.
 After a three-month waiting period, the skin will be accustomed to its new size and the expander will be replaced at a second operation with a permanent saline or silicone implant.
 Reconstruction of the nipple-areola complex is generally performed during a third minor procedure several months later.
 Our plastic surgeon may recommend additional surgery of the contra-lateral breast in order to create a symmetrical appearance which usually consists of a breast lift or reduction in some cases.

 TRAM Flap Breast Reconstruction

 The TRAM (transverse rectus abdominus myocutaneous) flap uses skin, fat, and muscle from the patient’s lower abdomen to create a new breast.
 This type of surgery is more complex than typical skin expansion and implant placement and it will create scars on both the abdomen and the breast.
 However, the TRAM flap will also produce a more natural feel and appearance of the breast.
 In addition, your abdomen will appear slimmer and flatter because of the tissue removal.
 After the initial surgery, your nipple-areola complex will be reconstructed in a second procedure several months later.